Locations:

 How does it work?

 Botulinum toxin works by blocking nerves in the muscles where it’s injected, temporarily reducing contraction.
 Reducing a muscle’s ability to contract reduces its hyperactivity.
-After an injection, the muscles of your jaw and face can’t overwork themselves anymore, which helps break the chronic pain cycle and prevent additional strain on your jaw.
+After an injection, your jaw and face muscles can’t overwork themselves anymore, which helps break the chronic pain cycle and prevent additional strain on your jaw.

 Getting Botox for TMD isn’t quite the same as getting it for cosmetic reasons.
 It requires even more precision and should be given by an oral surgeon, otolaryngologist (ENT) or an experienced plastic surgeon.